selimamrouni/selimamrouni.github.io/_pages/index.md

 This Fall 2018, I am holding four positions at a time.

-I am part-time <b>Research Engineer</b> at <b>NYU Langone Health</b> where I conduct research in order to improve patient-care processes through the use of predictive modeling and optimization methods.
+I am part-time <b>Data Scientist</b> at <b>NYU Langone Health</b> where I conduct research in order to improve patient-care processes through the use of predictive modeling and optimization methods.

 I appreciate transmitting my knowledge to students as <b>Teaching Assistant</b> in [(PhD) Computing for Business Research](https://www8.gsb.columbia.edu/courses/phd/2018/fall/b9122-001){:target="_blank"} and <b>Course Assistant</b> in Deep Learning at <b>Columbia</b>.